-Where you aware that more than 50 percent of your home’s energy costs are for your heating and cooling?
-This is the reason why it’s critical to maintain an energy-efficient HVAC system.
+Did you know that more than half of your home’s energy costs are for your heating and cooling?
+This is the reason why it’s critical to have an energy-efficient HVAC system.

-Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system illustrates how effective your furnace is at combusting natural gas into heat.
-An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while creating heat.
+Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system measures how effective your furnace is at natural gas into heat.
+An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while creating heat.

-In 2022, the Biden Administration revealed new energy-efficiency standards for residential gas furnaces that would substantially reduce emissions, save customers money and promote sustainability.
+In 2022, the U.S. government devised new energy-efficiency standards for residential gas furnaces that would greatly decrease emissions, save customers money and encourage sustainability.

 With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
-For the time being, very little, as the proposed rule will not go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+For the time being, not much, as the proposed rule wouldn’t go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

 Guide to Condensing Furnaces